xournalpp/xournalpp.github.io/docs/installation/windows.md

     extras_ver: latest_unstable
 ---

+=== "Direct Download"

     1. Unzip archive which should be named something like `xournalpp-{version}-windows.zip`
     2. Run the setup program contained in `xournalpp-{version}-windows.zip`
     3. Follow the installation steps
     4. Success!

+=== "Scoop"
+    With Scoop you can download the official release and keep it updated.
+    Open Windows PowerShell and install the latest stable release via
+    ```cmd
+    scoop bucket add extras
+    scoop install extras/xournalpp
+    ```

+=== "Winget"
+    With Winget you can download the official release and keep it updated.
+    Open Windows PowerShell and install the latest stable release via
+    ```cmd
+    winget install -e --id Xournal++.Xournal++
+    ```